+Mountain Birdwatch was primarily designed to provide actionable information for the conservation and management of our montane ecosystem.
 To encourage wide use of the results, we make the Mountain Birdwatch data open and available to everyone.
-Here are some highlights of how we and others have used the data collected by Mountain Birdwatch citizen-scientists to help conserve Bicknell’s Thrush.
+Here are some highlights of how we and others have used the data collected by Mountain Birdwatch citizen scientists to help achieve our goals.

 Scientists from the Vermont Center for Ecostudies (VCE) – Dan Lambert, Kent McFarland, Chris Rimmer and Steve Faccio, along with colleague Jon Atwood – used data from the early years of Mountain Birdwatch to document the habitat requirements of Bicknell’s Thrush.
 For the first time ever, these scientists were able to quantify the type of forest that Bicknell’s Thrush used for nesting.
 In doing so, they provided valuable information to land managers and conservation planners tasked with evaluating the environmental impacts of development in the high mountains of the northeast.

 Mountain Birdwatch data were also used to identify particular features of mountain forests that are important for Bicknell’s Thrush.
 Sarah Frey, from Oregon State University, Allan Strong of the University of Vermont, and VCE scientist Kent McFarland found that Bicknell’s Thrush needed not only suitable habitat – dense stands of short balsam fir with many dead trees, both fallen and standing – but that habitat patches needed to be large and widely distributed across a mountain.
 In other words, conserving Bicknell’s Thrush means maintaining many large patches of suitable habitat.